 If you are interested in volunteering for the PSSS, please visit the PSBO website for more details.

 What is PSSS?

-The Puget Sound Seabird Survey (PSSS) is a community science program managed by Seattle Audubon that trains volunteer birdwatchers to gather valuable data on wintering seabird populations in Puget Sound, Strait of Juan de Fuca, and waters surrounding the San Juan Islands.
-Together, our team captures a snapshot of live seabird density on more than 5,400 acres of shoreline habitat.
+The Puget Sound Seabird Survey (PSSS) is a community science program managed by Seattle Audubon that trained volunteer birdwatchers to gather valuable data on wintering seabird populations in Puget Sound, Strait of Juan de Fuca, and waters surrounding the San Juan Islands.
+Together, our team captured a snapshot of live seabird density on more than 5,400 acres of shoreline habitat.
 It is the only land-based, multi-month seabird survey in the Southern Salish Sea.